XGuoo/BlockchainDiagnostics/Android/Assay/README.md

 * Running the Deeplearning model(CNN)

-Because the server used in previoud study was turned off, we did't provide an __.apk__ installation package.
+Because the server used in our study was since turned off, we did not provide an __.apk__ installation package.
 You may need to run your own server and slightly modify the code.

-Once you have your server running you need to chnage some urls in the source code.
+Once you have your server running you need to change some urls in the source code.
 * In ``` /Assay/app/src/main/java/FetchData.java ``` file line 32 you will find:
 ```Java
 Request request = new Resquest.Builder()